-Norfolk State University School of Graduate Studies and Research Suite 602 McDemmond Center for Applied Research 700 Park Avenue Norfolk, VA 23504 Phone: (757) 823-8015 (office) (757) 823-2849 (fax)
+Apply online, and mail your official transcript to: Norfolk State University School of Graduate Studies and Research Suite 602/McDemmond Center for Applied Research 700 Park Avenue Norfolk, VA 23504 Phone: (757) 823-8015

-The School of Graduate Studies and Research will review your file and forward information to the Computer Science Graduate Program.
+The Graduate School will review your file and forward information to the Computer Science Graduate Program.
 The Departmental Graduate Admissions Committee makes the final selection for admission and assistantship and scholarship awards.